jooonior/StartTheDamnMovie/README.md

 When first opening the project, if Visual Studio prompts to retarget, avoid upgrading platform toolset.

-Installation specific parameters are defined as user macros in `Source SDK.props`.
+Installation specific parameters are defined as user macros in `Plugin.props`.
 Directory paths in macros must end with a backslash.

 Debugging will launch the game with the plugin loaded.
 Breakpoints and hot reload work